Sexual Violence Counselling

 - What if I don’t want to talk in person?
-We have a telephone support line open in the evenings during the week which provides anonymity as well as an opportunity to talk about any distress women may be experiencing or any issues of concern.
-Women can call for support whenever they feel the need and a support worker will be there to listen empathetically and without judgement.
-This service may be used on a daily basis in times of need and calls can last anything up to an hour.
+We have an Emotional Support Line which provides anonymity as well as an opportunity to talk about any distress you may be experiencing or any issues of concern.
+This service may be used regularly in times of need and calls can last anything up to an hour.

 - What if I need to cancel my session?
 It is helpful if you could let us know in advance if you wish to cancel your appointment or if you need to rearrange and we ask that you do this as soon as possible, preferably 24 hours in advance.
 You can do this by telephoning us at any time and if we are not available to talk to you, you can leave a message on the answer machine.